 Effectiveness of ozone on reducing airborne bacteria The total airborne bacteria in the conference room was measured before and after each ozonation.
 Measurement was carried out using an Andersen N-6 single-stage sampler with Tryptone Soya Agar (Oxoid) in petri dish.
 283L of air was taken for each sampling.
 The petri dish was incubated at 35o C for 48 hrs before counting.
 The disinfection efficiency of ozonation at different concentration was tabulated in Table 1.

 Ozone (O3) is an unstable gas comprising three atoms of oxygen.
 It is unstable because the gas will readily degrade back to its stable state, diatomic oxygen (O2) with the formation of free oxygen atoms or free radicals.
 The free oxygen atoms or radicals are highly reactive and they will oxidize almost anything (including viruses, bacteria, organic and inorganic compounds) in contacts, making ozone an enormously powerful disinfectant and oxidizer.
 In fact, ozone is a much stronger oxidizer than other common disinfectants such as chlorine and hypochlorite.
-The usage of chlorine or hypochlorite in many countries has been decreased significantly due to the possibility formation of carcinogenic by-products such as trihalomethanes (THM) during Page 2 the disinfection process.
+The usage of chlorine or hypochlorite in many countries has been decreased significantly due to the possibility formation of carcinogenic by-products such as trihalomethanes (THM).
 In contrast, ozone disinfection does not produce any harmful residues, and all the residual ozone will be converted back to oxygen within a short time.
 Ozone is therefore considered as an environmentally friendly disinfectant.